-But Black Mirror is not “steeped in easy cynicism,” as Todd VanDerWerff pointed out in his review of the show’s first season at The A.V.
+But Black Mirror is not “steeped in easy cynicism,” as Emily VanDerWerff pointed out in her review of the show’s first season at The A.V.
 Club.
-Instead, as he continues, Black Mirror is “a call to overcome the ways technology makes it easy to sit back and lob ironic barbs — all the while refusing to truly engage with our fellow human beings or hold the systems of power to account for anything of real importance.”
+Instead, as she continues, Black Mirror is “a call to overcome the ways technology makes it easy to sit back and lob ironic barbs — all the while refusing to truly engage with our fellow human beings or hold the systems of power to account for anything of real importance.”

 Black Mirror does exactly what good cultural critique should do.
 It begins with premises so audacious and absurd that it feels like the “easy” satire VanDerWerff argues it is not — the sort of lampooning at a safe distance that sketch comedy does so well.
 It does this to make us comfortable, so that as it methodically builds a more rich reality around its story, it also builds that reality around us.
 We’re caught within it, where we must reckon with it on its terms.
 It doesn’t settle for leaving a trail of soundbites we can gather and parrot around the water cooler.
 It wants us to inhabit its reality, to fully experience the horror and unease of it so that our faces tell the story later when we say, “you just need to watch it for yourself.”